AdammBudai/AdammBudai/README.md

 ### Hi there 👋

+- I'm a computer science student at Charles University

 <!--
 **AdammBudai/AdammBudai** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.